Astronaut: Definition

-Strict definition
+Schirra definition

 The veteran American astronaut, Wally Schirra (1923–2007), had firm views on the criteria that should apply for membership of the Society of Experimental Test Pilots (SETP) – and on the definition of an astronaut.
-He devoted a whole chapter (My Ultimate Peer Group) of his autobiography, Schirra's Space, to a discussion of the subject.
+He devoted a whole chapter (My Ultimate Peer Group) of his 1988 autobiography, Schirra's Space, to a discussion of the subject.

-I was a member of SETP before I joined the space program, for I had been an active test pilot. [...]
-You progress from member to associate fellow to fellow.
-That is the highest honor in your profession—to be named a fellow. [...]
-When a test pilot becomes a fellow, he has reached the peak of his career.

-Schirra was named as fellow of SETP in 1971.
-He wrote that it is an exclusive society based on professional aviation skill and accomplishment, rather than mere achievement of altitude:

-I admit it—SETP is an exclusive society.
-I don't believe snobbery is involved at all, because professionalism is the criterion for acceptance.
-It has nothing to do with your ancestry or how you part your hair.
-We made a mistake, in my opinion, when we ruled that anyone who has flown at an altitude of fifty miles or higher is eligible for membership.
-Therefore, Walt Cunningham, who was on my Apollo 7 crew but is not a test pilot, is a member.
-This isn't intended as a dig at Walt.
-I just feel that society membership should be an emblem on a test pilot's sleeve.
-It should belong to him alone.

 He argued that aircraft personnel not piloting an aircraft are not aviators, and applied the strict criterion that anyone in space not in control of the flight of the spacecraft is not an astronaut:

 My world as a test pilot is the fighter world.
 You don't see bombers in my inventory. [...]
 Before the shuttle—in Mercury, Gemini and Apollo—astronauts were aviators. [...]
 But then NASA began putting others on board, people they called mission and payload specialists.
 Now I think of them as similar to members of a bomber crew—a bombardier, a navigator.
 The specialists have important duties to perform, but they should not be confused with pilots.
 Nor should people who don't fly the spacecraft be called astronauts.